t-w00d/LC-CNC/README.md

 # - Recommendations are optional and only slightly improve user experience

-#	NOTE: The table for the machine must be able to support 150lbs
+#	NOTE: The table for the machine must be able to support 150lbs.

+#	NOTE: Computer requirements: OS-Windows 10/11; Must have an ethernet port

 #